 - Apply a clean bandage.
 Cover the affected area with a nonstick bandage.

 - Seek emergency medical care.

 If you haven't had a tetanus shot within five years, your doctor may recommend a booster.
-In this case, you should have the booster within 48 hours of the injury.
+In this case, get the booster shot within 48 hours of the injury.

 - Human and mammal bites.
-The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/injuries_poisoning/bites_and_stings/human_and_mammal_bites.html.
-Accessed Oct.
-23, 2014.
+Merck Manual Professional Version. http://www.merckmanuals.com/professional/injuries_poisoning/bites_and_stings/human_and_mammal_bites.html.
+Accessed Jan.
+3, 2018.